Filing Cabinets for Home Office: 5 Best Types

 2. Evaluate Available Space

-Measure the exact dimensions of the area where the cabinet will be placed.
-Remember to account for drawer extension, ensuring there’s enough clearance for drawers to open fully without obstructing walkways or other furniture.
+Measure the exact dimensions of the area where the cabinet will be placed. to account for drawer extension, ensuring there’s enough clearance for drawers to open fully without obstructing walkways or other furniture.

 • Under-Desk Options: For tight spaces, a slim, mobile pedestal that fits under your desk is often the best choice.